Mohit-Kumawat2004/Legendary-Portfolio/README.md

 ## 🧾 Real Talk

 > “While you debug errors… I debug reality.”
-> – Probably me, while sipping coffee at 3AM
+> – Probably me, mid-ritual in front of a glowing screen at 3AM

 ---